Virginia HVAC Training Schools & Certification

 • One year of experience and a bachelor’s degree

 Each license type is valid for two years and requires the completion of a continuing education (CE) course to renew.
-To discover how to achieve and maintain any of these state license types, interested applicants should review the full rules on the VA Board for Contractors website.
+Interested applicants should review the full rules on the VA Board for Contractors website to discover how to achieve and maintain any of these state license types.

 Because licensure requirements can vary even within one state, it is contingent on all HVAC professionals entering the field to ensure they are properly credentialed to perform their work in their chosen municipality.